This guide lists Anishinaabemowin resources available in the Toronto area. It includes the following:

 Everyone can go into the libraries at the University of Toronto to read their books.
 However, you will need a library card to borrow them.
 See the instructions for getting a library card.
 Members of the general public are called Research Readers.
 Most libraries also have photocopiers.

 Robarts Library has the largest collection of current Ojibwe language material.
 It is at 130 St. George St., at the corner of Harbord St. It looks like a big grey turkey.
 Most Anishinaabemowin language books are on the 13th floor, under the PM call number.
 Only people with library cards can go into the book stacks at Robarts Library.
 People who do not have a card must ask for the book to be brought down for them to read.
 Check the schedule to plan your visit.

-The Toronto Public Library has many branches thoughout Toronto.
-The public library is free for anyone who lives, works, goes to school or owns land in the city of Toronto.
+The Toronto Public Library has many branches throughout Toronto.
+The public library is free for anyone who lives, works goes to school, or owns land in the city of Toronto.
 You will need a library card to use it.
 With your library card, you can put a hold on books in the Toronto Public Library catalogue, and have them brought to your local branch to pick up.
 Please note that some Anishinaabemowin titles are in a reference collection and cannot be borrowed. email@example.com

 The Spadina Road branch of the Toronto Public Library has a Native People's Resource collection which includes Anishinaabemowin materials that can be borrowed.
 It is at 10 Spadina Road, just up from the Native Centre.
 416-393-7666

 The Toronto Reference Library, 789 Yonge Street, 5th floor, has a large Anishinaabemowin collection, including rare publications from the 1970s and 1980s.
 It is a reference collection that must be used in the library.
 Many books are kept in storage.
 Ask for them at a public service desk on the 5th floor.
 (416) 393-7157